 Bay State Model Railroad Museum Open House - Roslindale

 Adults $5; Free for children (no cost to visit Santa)

 Join the Bay State Model Railroad Museum for its annual holiday celebration, one of the two times each year the museum is open to the public.
 Model train layouts include Roslindale Village circa 1940's, scenic New England, and more.
-Santa arrives in style at 12 noon on Sunday.
-Children can visit with him at Dandelions Flower Shop, located next to the Museum entrance (bring a camera for this photo opp).
+Santa arrives in style at noon on Sunday.
+Children can visit with him at Dandelions Flower Shop, located next to the Museum entrance.

 The Velveteen Rabbit - Calderwood Pavilion, Boston